 deleteRecord against the configured CRM driver to scrub the provider-side record.
 Drivers

-without a delete API (Mindbody, Tekmetric) throw delete_unsupported — the operator gets a
+whose provider exposes no delete API throw delete_unsupported; the operator gets a flag that

-flag that they need to rotate manually at the provider’s dashboard, and the audit trail records
+they need to delete manually at the provider’s dashboard, and the audit trail records this

 Connecting your CRM during onboarding